 Functional Utilities

-So the other set of features that are also built-in to the 'math' module in Python is the different utility functions that it can use to compute multiple required values while performing heavy and complex calculations.
+Another set of features built into the 'math' module in Python is the various utility functions it provides for computing multiple required values during complex calculations.
 These can be broadly categorized as follows.

 - Arithmetic Functions